juniinacio/BurpSuite/README.md

 BurpSuite is a PowerShell module with commands for managing [BurpSuite Enterprise](https://portswigger.net/burp/enterprise).

-Documentation of the cmdlets can be found in the [docs README](https://github.com/juniinacio/BurpSuite/blob/master/docs/en-US/about_BurpSuite.help.md) or using `Get-Help BurpSuite` once the module is installed.
+Documentation of the functions can be found in the [docs README](https://github.com/juniinacio/BurpSuite/blob/master/docs/en-US/about_BurpSuite.help.md) or using `Get-Help BurpSuite` once the module is installed.

 ## Requirements